Horse Section 2023

 Trophies and Prize Money have been generously donated by the following:

-Bernborough Hardware, Riverina Stockfeeds, The Shorten Family, A & D Mason, Horseland Toowoomba, The Byers and Biltoft Families, Mr Max Jannusch, Rodney and Leah Chicken, Corralyn Stud, Oakey Rural Supplies and Peter Anderson.
+Bernborough Hardware, Wholesale Horsewear House, Riverina Stockfeeds, The Shorten Family, The Oakey Pharmacy, Edwards Saddleworld, Horseland Toowoomba, The Byers and Biltoft Families, Mr Max Jannusch, Rodney and Leah Chicken, Corralyn Stud.

 IMPORTANT NOTE FOR ALL COMPETITORS: